 Kyle Scheurmann (b.
-1988) centres his contemporary landscape paintings around the narratives of ecological crises in some of the most unique and threatened areas in our country.
+1988) centres his contemporary landscape paintings around the narratives of ecological crises in some of the most unique and threatened areas in Canada.

 Other residencies completed include Harvest Moon Society AiR, Clearwater MB (2021); Georgian Bay Land Trust, Georgian Bay ON (2020); Falcon Trails Artist in Residence, Falcon Lake MB (2018); and Kunstort ELEVEN Artspace, Starzach, Germany, (2018).